-Construction spending in the U.S. reached $1.3 trillion in 2019—flattening after seven years of consistent growth, according to data from the U.S. Census Bureau.
-As competition intensifies, setting your business apart becomes more important than ever.
+Construction spending in the U.S. reached $1.6 trillion in 2021, according to data from the U.S. Census Bureau.
+As opportunities arise, setting your business apart becomes more important than ever.
 Rather than investing in new equipment or pumping up your advertising budget, being bonded and insured is a quick and relatively easy way to qualify for (and ultimately win) more bids.

-Surety bonds give your prospective customers greater confidence in working with you because they ensure the project gets done and all bills are paid—even if you can’t complete it due to unforeseen circumstances.
+Surety bonds for construction is an agreement between an owner, contractor, and a surety to guarantee compliance, payment, and performance.
+They give your prospective customers greater confidence in working with you because they ensure the project gets done and all bills are paid—even if you can’t complete it due to unforeseen circumstances.
 Here are three reasons to secure surety bonds from an Acrisure Agency Partner.

 - Bid bonds guarantee that you will actually accept the job upon winning the bid.
 Federal law requires this bond for all contractors bidding on projects valued at $100,000 or more.